DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Recent Updates:
 ### **2020/09/21 - v0.99**
+ * Include option to never ask for notification permission again
  * Added two more tiers of healing items
  * Added quick use item button on mobile battle UI
  * fix notification not showing correctly sometimes